 Read on to learn more, to see the results I got from shooting some, and what you can expect from it too.
-And if this review does make you want to pick some up, you can easily do so from Amazon, from eBay, or from Analogue Wonderland.
+And if this review does make you want to pick some up, you can easily do so from B&H Photo, from Amazon, or from Analogue Wonderland.

 What is Ilford HP5 Plus 400?

 It would be very easy to lift a sentence straight from the horse’s mouth, reword as if we were an e-commerce retailer, and use that to answer that subheading.
 Something like the following:

 Ilford HP5 Plus is a high speed black & white film with fine grain and medium contrast.
 It’s a great option for sports, action, travel, journalism, documentary, and indoor available light photography.

 See.
 I told you it’d be easy.
 It’s definitely not enough to tell the whole story, though.
 A story that begins way back in 1935 when Ilford released the original HP roll film, which was rated at ISO 160.

 In 1939, this was replaced by HP2, an ISO 200 offering.
 This only lasted for two years until being superseded by the imaginatively titled HP3 in 1941, which was rated at different speeds depending on when in its life cycle you bought it.

 It was released as an ISO 125 film and remained that way until around 1953 when it was modified to become an ISO 200 stock instead.
 In 1960, improved metering technology meant HP3 could be reclassified as ISO 400, although the film itself was completely unchanged.

 This sequentially numbered HP range has remained at ISO 400 ever since, through the 1970s and 1980s in the form of HP4 and HP5, and on to today with the introduction of HP5 Plus in 1989.